Readings by Maxe Crandall and Erin Shurin, with an introduction by Robert Glück and music by Matt Sussman.

 Full closed captioning available for all Zoom events.

-Maxe Crandall is the director and co-producer of the 2024 San Francisco Poets Theater Festival.
+Maxe Crandall is a poet, playwright, and director.
 His performance novel The Nancy Reagan Collection (Futurepoem) made the New York Public Library’s Best 10 Poetry Books of 2020, LitHub’s 65 Favorite Books of 2020, and was a finalist for the Lambda Literary Award in Transgender Poetry.
-As a poet, playwright, and director, Crandall has received fellowships and grants from MacDowell, The Poetry Project, The Lambda Literary Foundation, and Onassis USA.
-Recent shows include Bacchae Before and Before Bacchae Before; STOP PLAY, a commission from SFMOMA Open Space and the Merce Cunningham Foundation; and a national tour of Robert Chesley’s Jerker presented for free in queer community spaces.
-Two scripts have been published as chapbooks Together Men Make Paradigms (Portable Press at Yo-Yo Labs) and Emoji for Cher Heart (belladonna).
-For the last seven years, he was the Associate Director of the Program in Feminist, Gender, and Sexuality Studies at Stanford University.
+Crandall has received fellowships and grants from MacDowell, Yaddo, The Poetry Project, The Lambda Literary Foundation, and Onassis USA.
+He is a poetry editor at FENCE and the Director of Small Press Traffic.

 Aaron Shurin the author of fourteen books of poetry and prose, most recently The Blue Absolute, from Nightboat Books.
 A pioneer in both LGBTQ+ studies and innovative verse, Shurin was a member of the original Good Gay Poets collective in Boston, and later the first graduate of the storied Poetics Program at New College of California.
 He has written numerous critical essays about poetic theory and compositional practice, as well as personal narratives on sexual identity, gender fluidity, and the AIDS epidemic.
 He’s the former director and currently Professor Emeritus for the MFA Writing Program at the University of San Francisco.